-Why Velveeta Cheese Sauce Is a Favorite
+Why We Love This Velveeta Cheese Sauce for Broccoli

 Actually, if you don’t count the two spices in our Velveeta cheese sauce recipe, you really only need 3 ingredients to make this recipe! - The absolute creamiest consistency!